My Secret Bully

 Billy Bully

 All the kids on the playground have fun until Billy Bully shows up.
 He always spoils everything.
 With each mean thing he does, a friend moves on to play with a different group.
 Eventually Billy Bully has no friends by his side.
 Having learned his lesson, this little fellow reverses course with acts of kindness until his circle of friends is restored.
-A fun counting book for little ones who will enjoy watching Billy Bully transform into a kind friend.
+A fun counting book for little ones who will enjoy watching him transform into a kind friend.

 The Pout-Pout Fish and the Bully-Bully Shark

-A group of friends is playing at the park when a bully shark interrupts all their fun.
+A group of friends is playing at the park when a shark interrupts all their fun.
 Mr. Fish is tired of being pushed around but wonders if he has the courage to stand up to the shark.
-A big lesson is packed into this short and sweet book about using your voice to stand up to bullies.
+A big lesson is packed into this short and sweet book about using your voice to stand up to others.
 Just the right tempo for the preschool crowd learning to navigate the playground.

 Little Dinos Don't Bully